Science says 92 percent of people don't achieve their goals. Perhaps, most of them have never learned how to effectively set their goals.

 One way to achieve this is to help your child break her big, long-term goal into more manageable short-term steps.

 Harvard psychologist Amy Cuddy explains that people often fail to reach their goals because the goals they have set are too massive and unrealistic.
 These people focus too much on the outcome and not enough on the process.

 Instead, it can be helpful to set a string of small, incrementally more challenging goals.

-Incremental goals can help your child stay motivated, continue improving and practicing the skills needed to reach her “big goal,” and give her more opportunities to celebrate success along the way.
+Incremental goals can help your child stay motivated, continue improving and practicing the skills needed to reach their “big goal,” and give them more opportunities to celebrate success along the way.

 To help your child visualize this step-by-step process, offer to fill out a “goal ladder.”
 At the top of the ladder, write down the big goal, then work your way through the steps it would take to achieve it.